request an appointment online.

 As part of one of the world's most active cancer centers, Children's Cancer Hospital has remarkable experience and skill in these types of cancer.
 This can make a difference in your child's outcome.

 A team of specially trained physicians follows your child throughout treatment, all the way to survivorship.
 They communicate closely with each other, and with you, to ensure comprehensive, personalized care.
-They are supported by full complement of health care professionals dedicated to your child's treatment, including nurses, physician assistants, therapists and others.
+They are supported by a full complement of health care professionals dedicated to your child's treatment, including nurses, physician assistants, therapists and others.

 Children's Cancer Hospital offers clinical trials for innovative new treatments for lymphoma.
-Behind the scenes we are working on groundbreaking basic science research to change the future of pediatric cancer.
+Behind the scenes, we are working on groundbreaking basic science research to change the future of pediatric cancer.

 Treating the whole child